alexander5109/portfolio/README.md

 ## 🔧 Personal Programing Projects
 - **Gestor de Tecnicaturas (WIP)** — A desktop application designed to help digitize and manage student academic records, created for practical use by school staff.
 Written in C# with support for JSON, CSV, and SQLite3, it includes utilities to parse Google Sheets exports for bulk data import.

-## 🔐 Private Projects

-- **BFME2-PatchSwitcher-PyQt6** — A modern GUI tool for switching BFME2 patches and linking the applications to a remote json to provide binary updates, new patches, addons and utilies for the users of an abandonware game like LOTR BFME2.
-- **RacePredictor-ClientEdition** — Real-time web scraping and result estimation for horse races.

 ## 📫 Contact